floydhub/floyd-docs/docs/getstarted/get_started_jupyter.md

 $ README.md mnist.ipynb
 ```

-In this guide, we will use the `mnist_cnn.ipynb` Jupyter Notebook.
+In this guide, we will use the `mnist.ipynb` Jupyter Notebook.

 ### Initialize new project
 Now that we have the code, we want to associate this directory with the new project you just created on FloydHub.
 Ensure that you are inside the `quick-start-pytorch` directory and execute: